forsgren/nvm-autoswitch/README.md

 ## Install instructions

-1. Copy the code in `nvm-autoswitch.zsh`
+1. Copy the code from `nvm-autoswitch.zsh`
 2. Paste it into your `.zshrc` file directly _after_
     ```sh
     export NVM_DIR="$HOME/.nvm"